 TGm editor: please update the following paragraph in this subclause as shown below:

 If there is a need to fragment a nontransmitted BSSID profile across more than one Multiple BSSID element in a frame, an AP shall not fragment an element in the profile across multiple Multiple BSSID elements, and it shall place the next element in that profile as the first element in the first Nontransmitted BSSID Profile subelement of the immediately following Multiple BSSID element.
 An AP shall not fragment a nontransmitted BSSID profile across two frames.
-If a frame carries multiple Multiple BSSID elements, the MaxBSSID Indicator field in all the Multiple BSSID elements shall carry the same value.TGm editor: please add the following paragraph in this subclause after the one above as shown below:
+If a frame carries multiple Multiple BSSID elements, the MaxBSSID Indicator field in all the Multiple BSSID elements shall carry the same value.
+In addition, an AP corresponding to the transmitted BSSID shall follow the procedures described in 10.28.12a if a nontransmitted BSSID profile carries a fragmentable element whose Information field cannot fit the remaining length of the subelement.

+TGm editor: please add the following paragraph in this subclause after the one above as shown below:

+A non-AP STA shall determine that a nontransmitted BSSID profile is fragmented if the next element in the frame is a Multiple BSSID element in which the first Nontransmitted BSSID Profile subelement does not contain the Nontransmitted BSSID Capability element as the first element.
+In addition, the non-AP STA shall follow the procedures described in 10.28.12b if the first element in the first Nontransmitted BSSID Profile subelement of the subsequent Multiple BSSID element is a Fragment element.

 TGm editor: please replace “Element 1” to “Element A” and “Element L+1” with “Element M” in Figure 11-5